white0ut/flightz/README.md

 - Responsive design
 - Fun plane animation

-Enjoy your flight to Vancouver! ✈️🌲
+Enjoy your flight to Chicago! ✈️🏙️